 - a decisive change from the norm (if suddenly you’ll get a ton of negative reviews – that’s a crisis);

-- a material business impact (if something negatively impacts the core or an important part of your business).
+- a material business impact (if something negatively impacts the core or a crucial part of your business).

-That’s a pretty accurate characteristic, and an amazing opportunity for an application of social listening tools.
-By constantly monitoring your brand throughout the Internet, you can spot the first signs of the problems mentioned above and get ahead of them.
+That’s a pretty accurate characteristic and an amazing opportunity for an application of social listening tools.
+By continually monitoring your brand throughout the Internet, you can spot the first signs of the problems mentioned above and get ahead of them.

 Shielding your brand from reputation crisis gives you a competitive advantage over other businesses.